-Walloon Lake Association and Conservancy (WLAC) members care deeply about the quality of the waters of Walloon Lake and the quality of life enjoyed around it.
+WLAC Members care deeply about the quality of the waters of Walloon Lake and the quality of life around it.
 A sand-bottom, spring-fed lake that’s a gem of the up north landscape, Walloon extends into two counties and five townships.

-- Diligent monitoring of water quality in various point along the lake with expert guidance from Tip of the Mitt Watershed Council
+- Diligent monitoring of water quality in various points along the lake with expert guidance from Tip of the Mitt Watershed Council.

 - Research conducted by biologists to attempt to eradicate Swimmer’s Itch.

 - Identification and treatment of aquatic invasive species, particularly Eurasian watermilfoil which can quickly spread and overtake a lake to the point that navigation by boat becomes impossible.

 - Advice and guidance on topics that relate to water quality—for example proper planting and care of lakefront vegetation and education about the importance of having a sound septic system.

 - A close relationship with various governmental authorities—for example township trustees and the local sheriffs.

 - Monitoring of development along the lake to ensure compliance with codes and regulations and notification of proper authorities to maintain the environmental quality of the lake.

 - Increased property values as studies have shown that that property owners (similar to our ownership on Walloon) with a vigorous and active association have property values that are 20% higher than comparable properties without an active association.

 By becoming a member, you will receive the following exclusive benefits: